Krane Funds Advisors LLC Purchases 190,798 Shares of Weibo Co. (NASDAQ:WB)

-Krane Funds Advisors LLC lifted its position in shares of Weibo Co.
+Krane Funds Advisors LLC boosted its stake in Weibo Co.
 (NASDAQ:WB) by 38.0% in the 2nd quarter, Holdings Channel reports.
-The fund owned 693,199 shares of the information services provider’s stock after buying an additional 190,798 shares during the quarter.
-Weibo accounts for approximately 1.1% of Krane Funds Advisors LLC’s holdings, making the stock its 20th largest position.
-Krane Funds Advisors LLC’s holdings in Weibo were worth $36,476,000 as of its most recent SEC filing.
+The firm owned 693,199 shares of the information services provider’s stock after acquiring an additional 190,798 shares during the quarter.
+Weibo accounts for approximately 1.1% of Krane Funds Advisors LLC’s portfolio, making the stock its 20th largest position.
+Krane Funds Advisors LLC’s holdings in Weibo were worth $36,476,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds have also recently bought and sold shares of the company.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
 HRT Financial LP bought a new position in Weibo in the 1st quarter worth about $2,102,000.
 BlackRock Inc. boosted its stake in Weibo by 5.4% in the 1st quarter.
 BlackRock Inc. now owns 2,524,081 shares of the information services provider’s stock worth $127,364,000 after purchasing an additional 129,134 shares during the period.
 Squarepoint Ops LLC bought a new position in Weibo in the 1st quarter worth about $387,000.
 Canada Pension Plan Investment Board boosted its stake in Weibo by 312.0% in the 1st quarter.
 Canada Pension Plan Investment Board now owns 1,843,611 shares of the information services provider’s stock worth $93,029,000 after purchasing an additional 1,396,180 shares during the period.
 Finally, Credit Agricole S A bought a new position in Weibo in the 1st quarter worth about $205,000.
-Institutional investors own 29.72% of the company’s stock.
+Institutional investors and hedge funds own 29.72% of the company’s stock.

 WB has been the subject of a number of research analyst reports.
-HSBC upgraded Weibo from a “reduce” rating to a “hold” rating and lifted their price target for the company from $40.00 to $51.00 in a research report on Friday, August 20th.
-Zacks Investment Research raised Weibo from a “strong sell” rating to a “hold” rating in a report on Tuesday.
+Benchmark lifted their price target on Weibo from $67.00 to $70.00 and gave the company a “buy” rating in a research report on Thursday, August 19th.
+HSBC raised Weibo from a “reduce” rating to a “hold” rating and lifted their price target for the stock from $40.00 to $51.00 in a research note on Friday, August 20th.
 Credit Suisse Group raised Weibo from a “neutral” rating to an “outperform” rating and lifted their price target for the stock from $48.00 to $56.00 in a research note on Thursday, August 19th.
-Finally, Benchmark lifted their price target on Weibo from $67.00 to $70.00 and gave the stock a “buy” rating in a research note on Thursday, August 19th.
+Finally, Zacks Investment Research raised Weibo from a “strong sell” rating to a “hold” rating in a research note on Tuesday.
 Two analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
 According to data from MarketBeat, Weibo currently has a consensus rating of “Buy” and an average target price of $52.50.

 Weibo (NASDAQ:WB) last issued its quarterly earnings data on Tuesday, August 17th.
 The information services provider reported $0.79 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.63 by $0.16.
 The firm had revenue of $574.50 million for the quarter, compared to analyst estimates of $525.88 million.
 Weibo had a return on equity of 6.78% and a net margin of 9.62%.
 The business’s quarterly revenue was up 48.3% compared to the same quarter last year.
 During the same period last year, the company earned $0.50 EPS.
 As a group, equities research analysts forecast that Weibo Co. will post 1.96 earnings per share for the current fiscal year.